 Always discuss vaccine schedules with your vet, since not all dogs need every vaccination.
-But to let you know why vaccinations are important, here are descriptions of the diseases they will help your pet avoid.
+But to let you know why vaccinations are important, here are descriptions of the diseases and bacteria that dog vaccines will help your pet avoid.

-Bordetella Bronchiseptica is a highly communicable bacterium that causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
-It is the primary cause of kennel cough.
-There are both injectable and nasal spray vaccines available.
+Bordetella bronchiseptica is a highly communicable bacterium that causes severe fits of coughing, vomiting, and, in rare cases, seizures and death.
+Both injectable and nasal spray vaccines are available.

-Canine Distemper is a virus that attacks the respiratory, gastrointestinal (GI), and nervous systems of dogs, wild canids, raccoons, skunks, and other animals.
-It causes discharges from the eyes and nose, fever, coughing, vomiting, diarrhea, seizures, twitching, paralysis, and, often, death.
-There is no specific drug for the virus—the symptoms can be alleviated, giving the dog’s immune system a chance to fight it off.
+Canine distemper is a virus that attacks the respiratory, gastrointestinal (GI), and nervous systems of dogs, wild canids, raccoons, skunks, and other animals.
+It causes discharge from the eyes and nose, fever, coughing, vomiting, diarrhea, seizures, twitching, paralysis, and, often, death.
+There is no specific drug to treat the virus, but you can treat the symptoms.
+This will also give the dog’s immune system a chance to fight off the virus.

-Coronavirus is a nasty virus that usually affects dogs’ gastrointestinal systems, though it can also cause respiratory infections.
+Canine coronavirus isn’t the same virus that causes COVID-19 in people.
+Canine coronavirus usually affects dogs’ gastrointestinal systems, though it can also cause respiratory infections.
 Signs include most GI symptoms, including loss of appetite, vomiting, and diarrhea.
 Doctors can keep a dog hydrated, warm, and comfortable, and help alleviate nausea, but there is no drug that kills coronaviruses.

-Leptospirosis, unlike most diseases on this list, is caused by bacteria, and sometimes evinces no symptoms at all.
-When symptoms do appear, they can include fever, vomiting, abdominal pain, diarrhea, loss of appetite, severe weakness and depression, stiffness, muscle pain, or infertility.
+Unlike most diseases on this list, leptospirosis is caused by bacteria and sometimes presents no symptoms at all.
+When symptoms do appear, they can include fever, vomiting, abdominal pain, diarrhea, loss of appetite, severe weakness, depression, stiffness, muscle pain, or infertility.
 Antibiotics are effective, but the sooner they are given, the better.

-Parvovirus attacks the gastrointestinal system and creates loss of appetite, vomiting, fever, and often severe, bloody diarrhea.
+Parvovirus attacks the gastrointestinal system and creates a loss of appetite, vomiting, fever, and often severe, bloody diarrhea.
 Extreme dehydration can come on rapidly and kill a dog within 48 to 72 hours, so prompt veterinary attention is crucial.
-There is no cure, so keeping the dog hydrated and controlling the secondary symptoms can keep him going until his immune system beats the illness.
+There is no cure, so keeping the dog hydrated and controlling the secondary symptoms can keep them going until their immune system beats the illness.

-Rabies is a virus that invades the central nervous system, causing headache, anxiety, hallucinations, excessive drooling, fear of water, paralysis, and death.
-Treatment within hours of infection is essential, otherwise death is highly likely.
+Rabies is a virus that invades the central nervous system, causing headaches, anxiety, hallucinations, excessive drooling, fear of water, paralysis, and death.
+Treatment within hours of infection is essential.
+Otherwise, death is highly likely.
 Most states require rabies vaccination at set intervals (every one to five years).
 Check with your vet about local rabies vaccination laws.